elfsternberg/tumble/README.md

 ### If

-An "if:<name>" section can contain other objects, but the entirety of the section is only rendered if the current context scope contains the current name, and the value associated with that name is "true" in a boolean context.
+An "if:<name>" section can contain other objects, but the entirety of the section is only rendered if the current context scope, and *only* the current context scope, contains the current name, and the value associated with that name is "true" in a boolean context.
 You might use to show someone's name, if the name field is populated, and show nothing if it isn't.
+This is useful for detecting if the current context has a field, but you don't want previous contexts' synonyms showing up.

 If your datasource returns: